 Lake McDonald General Store

 Hermit Road Drive is an excellent way to see a lot in a little amount of time if you’re just passing through.
 Meanwhile, Mather Point Overlook is one of the best scenic spots in the all of the park.
-While taking in the valleys of the Grand Canyon, look for the following animals: elk, California condors, bighorn sheep, and the occasional mountain lion (although sightings are rare).
+While taking in the valleys of the Grand Canyon, look for elk, the rare California condors, bighorn sheep, and the occasional mountain lion.

 What not to miss: Desert View Tower, Mather Point Overlook, the Yavapai Geology Museum